4e7media/h407/index.markdown

                     <h2>MODUS OPERANDI </h2>
                 </div>
                 <div class="txt-box">
                     <p>1.
-We offer companies a complete check-up of their marketing activities, analysing them under an
-                        omnichannel strategy perspective.</p>
+We offer companies a complete check-up of their marketing activities, analysing them under an omnichannel strategy perspective.</p>
                     <p>2.
-Together with the marketing team, we establish a route map of the past efforts and check it under
-                        our omnichannel action plan to recognise weaknesses and strengths. </p>
+We design the best customer journey strategy for the existing resources (workforce/budget). </p>
                     <p>3.
-We design the best customer journey strategy throughout the existing client possibilities
-                        (workforce/budget).</p>
-                    <p>4.
-We create the umbrella campaigns. </p>
+We create the umbrella campaigns.</p>
-                    <p>5.We help to equalise the client’s budget within the best communication venues and the available
+                    <p>4.We help to equalise the client’s budget in within the available capacities, enabling the in-house team to implement and accompany them effectively.</p>
-                        capacities, enabling the in-house team to implement and accompany them effectively.
-Using our knowledge in the digital world and the existing tools to better take advantage of it, we help clients to optimise their budgets, squeezing the most of every step in the customer journey, independent of size.</p>
                 </div>
             </div>
         </div>